 Planned Parenthood Gala (October 15, 2019) – JWF members, guests and Director attended the Planned Parenthood gala where First Lady of NJ Tammy Murphy was honored and Anna Quindlen, novelist and journalist was the featured speaker.

-1870s-Kimono Refashioned!; Newark Museum (January 6, 2019)—A group of JWF members met at the Newark Museum on the final day of this extraordinary show.
+1870s-Kimono Refashioned!
+(January 6, 2019)—A group of JWF members met at the Newark Museum on the final day of this extraordinary show.
 The exhibit showcased the impact of Japanese garments, textiles, design and aesthetics on global fashions created by internationally recognized designers such as John Galliano, Sarah Burton for Alexander McQueen, Iris van Herpen and Issey Miyake.

-Kara Walker, Virginia’s Lynch Mob and Other Works; Montclair Art Museum (December 20, 2018)—JWF members and guests participated in a private tour of the Kara Walker exhibit led by docent Cheryl Slutzky.
+Kara Walker, Virginia’s Lynch Mob and Other Works (December 20, 2018)—JWF members and guests participated in a private tour of the Kara Walker exhibit led by docent Cheryl Slutzky.
 Kara Walker is a leading contemporary artist best known for her innovative use of the silhouette form.
 Walker explores issues of race, gender, sexuality, and violence in American history and contemporary culture.

-For the third consecutive year, JWF will sponsor one of the screenings at the NJ Jewish Film Festival at the JCC of West Orange.
-On Thursday, April 4, 2019 at 11:30am NJJFF will present “Working Woman,” an absorbing Israeli drama that tells the story of a woman finding the inner strength to stand up to sexual harassment in the workplace.
-The screening will be followed by a JWF members lunch and Board meeting at the JCC.
+For the third consecutive year, JWF sponsored one of the screenings at the NJ Jewish Film Festival at the JCC of West Orange.
+On Thursday, April 4, 2019 at 11:30am NJJFF presented “Working Woman,” an absorbing Israeli drama that tells the story of a woman finding the inner strength to stand up to sexual harassment in the workplace.
+The screening was followed by a JWF members’ lunch and board meeting at the JCC.